liamrosenfeld/Tonnetz/text/explain-music.md

 ## History

 Hugo Riemannian is widely regarded as the father of modern functional harmony and a lot of his work involves an idea called dualism.
-Dualism is the idea that major and minor triads are actually just mirrors of each other (a concept that will show through in the Tonnetz).
+Dualism is the idea that major and minor triads are just mirrors of each other (a concept that will show through in the Tonnetz).

 Riemannian then combined the idea of dualism with various other transpositions to create a series of transformations that can convert one chord to another.